Comprehensive Insurance Guide in the Philippines: How to Insure Your Car

 Unlike comprehensive insurance, CTPL insurance is mandated in the Philippines.
 It is also the most basic and least expensive type of vehicle insurance in the country.

-True to its name, a comprehensive insurance for car in the Philippines or “compre” is a more comprehensive type of policy compared to CTPL.
+True to its name, a comprehensive insurance for cars in the Philippines or “compre” is a more comprehensive type of policy compared to CTPL.
 It’s not mandatory, but it is highly recommended to buy one, especially if you use your vehicle everyday.

 While a CTPL insurance protects the general public, a comprehensive insurance protects you, your car, as well as your passengers from an extended list of road-related risks and hazards.